SirRacha/SRCNN_Satellite/README.md

-##These directories contain different approaches to working with SRCNN.
+## These directories contain different approaches to working with SRCNN.
+## They include nearly complete submissions for Super Resolution Convolutional Neural Network (SRCNN) algorithm.

-###    SRCNN-Tensorflow == our main focus for completing this application.
+###    SRCNN-Tensorflow is our main focus for completing this application.
 <br>

-###    COLAB - sets up using models in the Google Colab environment.
+###    *SRCNN-COLAB* showcases how to go about setting up Tensorflow models in the Google Colab environment.
 <br>

-###    SRCNN-Keras - is a nonworking proof of concept.
+###    *SRCNN-Keras*  is a nonworking proof of concept.
 <br>